-To keep a site secure website owners use an SSL certificate so that their site loads over HTTPS.
-Sometimes when visiting your site you may encounter an error code “NET::ERR_CERT_COMMON_NAME_INVALID” in Google Chrome Browser.
+To keep a site secure, website owners use an SSL certificate so that their site loads over HTTPS.
+When visiting your site, you may encounter an error code “NET::ERR_CERT_COMMON_NAME_INVALID” in Google Chrome Browser.
 It usually occurs due to misconfiguration of SSL.
 Other reason includes antivirus and firewall or another third-party extension.
-Don’t worry, we have come up with several solutions to fix this error.
+Don’t worry; we have devised several solutions to fix this error.

 How to Fix NET::ERR_CERT_COMMON_NAME_INVALID Error?